 - Amu.
 I loved his characterization.
 He was a good balance to Farooq.

-“This weekend his white bread is cropped close to his face, and he is wearing a linen safari suit.
+“This weekend his white beard is cropped close to his face, and he is wearing a linen safari suit.
 He does that: go from a luxurious, long Moses beard and authentic thowb-wearing-imam look to a gentrified-summer-tourist-imam look, depending on the occasion.
 He gets criticism from the congregation for both getups.
 The conservative portion thinks he being “liberal” if he wears non-Eastern clothes, and the liberal members of the mosque think he’s not being of the people if he wears Eastern clothes.
 What they don’t know is what I’ve noticed: When Amu wears Western clothes, he gives sermons on topics conservatives like to hear about, and when he wears Eastern clothes, his topics appeal to liberals.
 Like I said before, my uncle is very smart.”